fafonso/liferay-puppet-vm/README.md

 #### Hardware ####

 * OS: [Ubuntu](https://atlas.hashicorp.com/ubuntu/boxes/trusty64) - Official Ubuntu Server 14.04 LTS (Trusty Tahr) builds
+* By default Vagrant will try to compute the best resources configuration for you machine
+* If that is not possible (Windows machines), it will apply the following configuration:
-* CPU: 2
+	* CPU: 4
 	* RAM: 4096 (can be set to 3072 for single instance usage)
 * Changes can be done adjusting vb.memory and vb.cpus parameters in Vagrantfile

 #### Groups #####